intlabs-io/forward-auth/manifests/README.md

 of forward-auth to a Kubernetes cluster.
 The prerequsites are an installation of Traefik (obviously) and kubeseal.

+*Your must create a Kustomize overlay that modifies the scripts in base.*

 The manifests assume a deployment to a namespace named "apis."
 This is the namepace where your Web applications and APIs are deployed.
-If that is not the namespace you are using (and why would it be) then you must kustomize middleware.yaml to use the correct internal addres defining the /auth endpoint:
+If that is not the namespace you are using (and why would it be) then you must kustomize middleware.yaml to use the correct internal address defining the forward-auth /auth endpoint:

 ```
 # Forward authorization requests to forward-auth host in cluster